kiranhingankar/kiranhingankar/README.md

 ---

 ## 🚀 About Me
-- 💼 3.7 years as a Frontend Developer
+- 💼 2+ years as a Frontend Developer
 - ⚙️ Currently working in DevOps domain
-- 🔁 Transitioning into a full-time DevOps Engineer role with hands-on experience in CI/CD, Docker, Kubernetes, and AWS
+- 🔁 Transitioning into a full-time DevOps Engineer role with hands-on experience in CI/CD, Docker, Kubernetes,Terraform and AWS
 - 📚 Building and learning in public

 ---